ASO92/DRL_p1_navigation_Udacity/Report.md

 The implementation of the algorithm may be found in [here](model.py)

+### Enhanced Variants of DQN algorithm

+The following variants are intended to cover issues of the basic performance of DQN algorithm, trying to enhance that performance.

 #### Double Deep Q-Network (DDQN)
 One issue with Deep Q-Networks is they can overestimate Q-values (see [Thrun & Schwartz, 1993](https://www.ri.cmu.edu/pub_files/pub1/thrun_sebastian_1993_1/thrun_sebastian_1993_1.pdf)).
 The accuracy of the Q-values depends on which actions have been tried and which states have been explored.
 If the agent hasn't gathered enough experiences, the Q-function will end up selecting the maximum value from a noisy set of reward estimates.
 Early in the learning process, this can cause the algorithm to propagate incidentally high rewards that were obtained by chance (exploding Q-values).
 This could also result in fluctuating Q-values later in the process.